ryanztung/Portfolio/NBA MVP Prediction/README.md

   - `stats_2022.csv`: Player and team statistics for the 2022-23 NBA season.
   - `teams.csv`: Teams statistics for all teams between 1991 and 2021.

-- **.gitignore**: Specifies files and directories to be ignored by Git.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) for details.